dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR00.md

 But unlike many Lisp books, this one doesn't just touch on a few of Lisp's greatest features and then leave you on your own to actually use them.
 I cover all the language features you'll need to write real programs and devote well over a third of the book to developing nontrivial software—a statistical spam filter, a library for parsing binary files, and a server for streaming MP3s over a network complete with an online MP3 database and Web interface.

 So turn the book over, open it up, and see for yourself how eminently practical using the greatest language ever invented can be.

-Sincerely,

-Peter Seibel

-Back to index.

-## Acknowledgments

-This book wouldn’t have been written, at least not by me, if not for a few happy coincidences.
-So, I have to start by thanking Steven Haflich of Franz, who, after we met at a get-together of Bay Area Lispniks, invited me to lunch with some Franz salespeople where, among other things, we discussed the need for a new Lisp book.
-Then I have to thank Steve Sears, one of the sales guys at that lunch, who put me in touch with Franz’s president, Fritz Kunze, after Fritz mentioned he was looking for someone to write a Lisp book.
-And, of course, many thanks to Fritz for convincing Apress to publish a new Lisp book, for deciding I was the right guy to write it, and for providing encouragement and assistance along the way.
-Thanks also to Sheng-Chuang Wu of Franz, the instrument of much of that assistance.

-One of my most indispensable resources while working on the book was the newsgroup comp.lang.lisp.
-The comp.lang.lisp regulars answered what must have seemed to them an endless stream of questions about various aspects of Lisp and its history.
-I also turned frequently to the Google archives for the group, a treasure trove of technical expertise.
-So, thanks to Google for making them available and to all comp.lang.lisp participants past and present for providing the content.
-In particular, I’d like to recognize two long-time comp.lang.lisp contributorsBarry Margolin, who has been providing tidbits of Lisp history and his own brand of quiet wisdom for as long as I’ve been reading the group; and Kent Pitman, who, in addition to having been one of the principal technical editors of the language standard and the author of the Common Lisp HyperSpec, has written hundreds of thousands, if not millions, of words in comp.lang.lisp postings elucidating various aspects of the language and how it came to be.

-Other indispensable resources while working on the book were the Common Lisp libraries for PDF generation and typesetting, CL-PDF and CL-TYPESETTING, written by Marc Battyani.
-I used CL-TYPESETTING to generate handsome PDFs for my own red-pen editing and CL-PDF as the basis for the Common Lisp program I used to generate the line art that appears in this book.

-I also want to thank the many people who reviewed draft chapters on the Web and sent me e-mails pointing out typos, asking questions, or simply wishing me well.
-While there were too many to mention them all by name, a few deserve special mention for their extensive feedback: J. P. Massar (a fellow Bay Area Lispnik who also bucked up my spirits several times with well-timed pizza lunches), Gareth McCaughan, Chris Riesbeck, Bulent Murtezaoglu, Emre Sevinc, Chris Perkins, and Tayssir John Gabbour.
-Several of my non-Lisping buddies also got roped into looking at some chapters: thanks to Marc Hedlund, Jolly Chen, Steve Harris, Sam Pullara, Sriram Srinivasan, and William Grosso for their feedback.
-Thanks also to Scott Whitten for permission to use the photo that appears in Figure 26-1.

-My technical reviewers, Steven Haflich, Mikel Evins, and Barry Margolin, and my copy editor, Kim Wimpsett, improved this book in innumerable ways.
-Any errors that remain are, of course, my own.
-And thanks to everyone else at Apress who participated in getting this book out the door.

-Finally, and most of all, I want to thank my family: Mom and Dad, for everything, and Lily, for always believing I could do it.

 ## Typographical Conventions